What is Social Proof? Strategies For Growing Customer Trust & Sales Online

 We also show the best social proof examples that’ll inspire your strategy.
 Let’s dive in.

 #cta-visual-pb#<cta-title>Create social proof that generates trust with Shogun Page Builder<cta-title>Dive into Shogun’s highly customizable elements and start building today.Start building now

-Social proof describes the tendency for people to view an action as being more appropriate when they see others doing it.
+Social proof describes the tendency for people to view taking an action as being more appropriate when they see others doing it.

-Social proof relies on four core principles:
+Social proof relies on four core principles and mechanisms to work: